FindMySchool LogoFindMySchool

 Expect some optional costs across the year, such as trips, clubs run by external providers, and residential experiences.

-A competitive entry picture.
-With 143 applications for 60 offers in the latest available admissions figures, demand appears higher than supply.
+• A competitive entry picture.
+Demand can be higher than supply in some years.
 Families should apply on time and plan preferences carefully.

 Hillcrest is a well-organised primary with a clear academic core and an unusually structured approach to pupil voice and community responsibility.
 Results indicate pupils generally leave Year 6 with strong foundations in reading, writing, maths and spelling, and the day-to-day systems around behaviour and routines appear consistent.